Who this course is for

 – 3 Intermediate 2 National Courses, one of which should be English

-- work experience or volunteering in the creative and cultural industries
+– work experience or volunteering in the creative and cultural industries will be considered for mature students

 – equivalent qualifications from other countries, providing the competencies can be identified and are appropriate.
 Where English is not the first language of candidates, it is recommended that they possess English for Speakers of other Languages qualifications, or equivalent.